My Approach to Design

 Design is a dynamic interdisciplinary and cybernetic practice of giving shape to materials and experiences in different scales towards articulated goals.

-During a design process, it is not possible or conducive to be inflexible with the starting point.
-There are times when one has to create visual elements before being able to articulate what the goal of the process might be, or work with a set of actors or a space to create a story or mood before writing a script, or tinker with a technology to see its possibilities and limitations in order to create an goal driven process.
+For example in a scenario where one starts working with a group of actors or a space to create a story before writing a script, or tinker with a technology to see its possibilities and limitations in order to create a goal driven process.

-Within this process of craft and making it’s important to remember that most design artifacts engages with culture and aesthetics more than the rational side of the audience or user.
-In order to create something that might be surprising to the designer and the audience one has to shake up the process a bit by adding some noise or unexpected element.
-This tension sets up the designer to explore and negotiate the visual making process in unpredictable ways.
-These results can then be measured with smaller audiences and improved upon.
-As the saying goes “throwing in a wrench” becomes a part of my approach at the moment limited to the smaller scales of the process specifically in the design of visual elements and aesthetics.
+Within this process of craft and making it’s important to remember that most design artifacts engages with perception, culture and aesthetics.
+In order to create something that might be surprising to the designer and the audience one has to shake up the process a bit by adding some friction.
+This tension sets up the designer to explore and negotiate the design process in unpredictable ways.
+Throwing in a wrench becomes a part of the process.

 Design Thinking, Creative Direction and Craft